aflapan/fixedIncome/README.md

 This project is currently under construction, and future work will include (in order of immediacy):

 1. Functionality to download data from the U.S. Treasury Direct API and calibrate a yield curve automatically on real data.
-2. Implementations of KeyRate hedging strategies and simulations.
+2. Implementations of KeyRate and PCA hedging strategies and simulations.
 3. Alternative forms of yield curve calibration, including interpolations in different spaces and least-squares fitting in various basis function expansions.
 4. Alternate asset classes, include outright SOFR and Fed Fund interest rate swaps with their corresponding outright curves.
 5. If, time permits, a global solver for interest rate curves.